 The City of Berkeley has set a standard for building of new municipal construction, including library facilities that requires a minimum LEED Silver rating, These nationally recognized guidelines for sustainable design and construction, administered by the U. S. Green Building Council program known as Leadership in Energy and Environmental Design (LEED) include areas such as sustainable site development, water savings, energy efficiency, materials selection, and indoor environmental quality.

-As important to the sustainability of the library facilities is landscaping and use of the outdoor spaces.
-In the San Francisco Bay area, the Bay-Friendly Rated Landscapes is a rating system that recognizes excellence in sustainable landscape design, construction and maintenance practices: https://www.bayfriendlycoalition.org/.
+Also important to the sustainability of the library facilities is landscaping and use of the outdoor spaces.
+In the San Francisco Bay area, the Bay-Friendly Rated Landscapes is a rating system that recognizes excellence in sustainable landscape design, construction and maintenance practices: https://rescapeca.org//.